bob-fornal/work-notes/Cloud/AWS/CSAA/cantrill/IAM-Accounts-and-AWS-Organizations.md

 2. Click the **Users** link on the left side.
 3. Click "Sally" ...
 4. Click the **Dashboard** link on the left side.
-5. Copy the signin link and open a Private Browser Tab or now Browser.
+5. Copy the sign in link and open a Private Browser Tab or now Browser.
 6. Enter the username from the Stack Outputs.
 7. Enter the password entered previously.
 8. Change the password when asked.